-- I) The principles and exploitation of methods of recombinant DNA technology - 2) Chromatin structure, RNA synthesis, processing and translation - 3) Protein domain structure and folding, conformational mobility and stability, enzyme kinetics, enzyme mechanisms, allostery and antibody recognition and protein design - 4) The structural basis and mechanism of energy transduction processes in mitochondria, photosynthetic bacteria and chloroplasts, and of the control of metabolic flux - 5) The control of eukaryotic cell cycle - 6) Signal transduction across membranes and within and between cells - 7) Bacterial chemotaxis, motility and secretion systems - 8) Aspects of the molecular biology of protozoa: evolution, disease causation, antigenic variation, and regulation of gene expression in trypanosomes and be skilled in:
+- A. The principles and exploitation of methods of recombinant DNA technology - B. Chromatin structure, RNA synthesis, processing and translation - C. Protein domain structure and folding, conformational mobility and stability, enzyme kinetics, enzyme mechanisms, allostery, and antibody recognition and protein design - D. The structural basis and mechanism of energy transduction processes in mitochondria, photosynthetic bacteria and chloroplasts, and of the control of metabolic flux - E. Signal transduction across membranes and within and between cells - F. Basic Immunology - G. Bacterial chemotaxis - H. The control of eukaryotic cell cycle - I. What happens when biology is not what you expect and be skilled in:

-- 9) The design and execution of simple experimental protocols, be skilled in the use of laboratory equipment to obtain reproducible data, and to be able to use computer applications to analyse gene and protein sequences and structures - 10) Analysis and critical interpretation of the results of biochemical experiments, using examples from their own laboratory practice, journal clubs and lectures and continue their learning by:
+- J. The design and execution of simple experimental protocols, the interpretation of data, and to be able to use computer applications to analyse gene and protein sequences and structures - K. Analysis and critical interpretation of the results of biochemical experiments, using examples from their own practical exercises, journal clubs and lectures and continue their learning by:

-11) Building on their knowledge, understanding and skills by further study of specialised biomolecular courses within the Natural Sciences Tripos.
+L. Building on their knowledge, understanding and skills by further study of specialised biomolecular courses within the Natural Sciences Tripos.